cloudevents/spec/discovery.md

 The CloudEvent source attribute is a potential source of high fanout.
 For example consider a blob storage system where each directory constitutes a distinct `source` attribute value.
-For this reason, source is not the starting point for discovery, but an attribute that can be used in creating subscriptions.
+For this reason, source is not the starting point for discovery, but an attribute that can be used when creating subscriptions.
+A producer is free to show different possible source values to different users in their system.

 There are use cases where the Discovery API is served as a collection of other producers.
 These take two forms:

-1. Middleware
+1. Aggregator
-2. Aggregator (or *Events Broker*)
+2. Events Broker

-In the Middleware case, discovery is a combined set of producers for where the discovery is passed through largely unmodified and subscriber URIs are generally absolute (back to the producer).
+In the aggregator case, discovery is a combined set of producers for where the discovery is passed through largely unmodified and subscriber URIs are generally absolute (back to the producer).

-In the aggregator use case, the aggregator is expected to modify the output of discovery and subscription URIs will be relative to the aggregator itself.
+In the events broker use case, it is allowable to modify the output of discovery and subscription URIs will be relative to the broker itself.

 ## Notations and Terminology